Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 Laser weapons in this setting draw power from internal batteries that can't be removed without disassembling the weapon.
-The usual method of reloading them is by using one of the highly dangerous industrial power outlets that seem to be everywhere in Nazi facilities and cities.
+The usual method of reloading them is by using one of the highly dangerous industrial power outlets that seem to be everywhere in Nazi-dominated cities and facilities.

 In The New Order, these use short-ranged wireless power transfer.
-In The New Colossus, these use a thick cable that must be plugged into the weapon.
+In The New Colossus, they use a thick cable that must be plugged into the weapon.
 I suggest picking an aesthethic and sticking to it.

 **Wireless Charging**: The wielder must stay within 2 meters of the outlet during the process, which causes lightning to arc between the outlet and the